aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 - DC1_FABRIC.yml
 - DC1_NETWORK_SERVICES.yml

-The updates changes are noted in the tabs below.
+The updated changes are noted in the tabs below.

 === "DC1_SPINES.yml"